 The transformation of cultural relativism as a heuristic device into the doctrine of moral relativism occurred in the context of the work of the Commission of Human Rights of the United Nations in preparing the Universal Declaration of Human Rights.
 We may think of a discipline as an intellectual construct, a sort of heuristic device. - Immanuel Wallerstein.

+Anthropologists subscribe to the methodological and heuristic principles of Boas and his students in their research.
 Political scientist Alison Dundes Renteln faults philosophers for disregarding the heuristic and critical functions of cultural relativism.
 Her main argument is that in order to understand the principle of cultural relativism, one must recognize the extent to which it is based on enculturation: "the idea that people unconsciously acquire the categories and standards of their culture."

 Regarding Chilcott's "Structural Functionalism as a Heuristic Device"